Quilling is an expensive hobby and it can be hard to find affordable fabric for quilting that you like.

-Quilt shops tend to sell fabric in set sizes, metres or yards, fat quarters, half metres, etc.
+Quilt shops tend to sell fabric in set sizes, meters or yards, fat quarters, half meters, etc.

-So depending on what gets sold when and how it is cut they may end up with leftover pieces that don’t quite fit into any of their standard measurements so that is when they will package them up into fun scrap bags which are great for scrappy quilters like me.
+So depending on what gets sold when and how it is cut, they may end up with pieces of extra fabric that don’t quite fit into any of their standard measurements so that is when they will package them up into fun scrap bags which are great for scrappy quilters like me.

-I want to point out that it is not just prints that nobody wants, novelty prints or special occasion fabric that ends up in the scrap bags.
+I want to point out that it is not just prints that nobody wants, novelty prints, or special occasion fabric that ends up in scrap bags.